Emergency first aid at work course

 What does Emergency first aid at work cover?

-Our Emergency first aid at work course ensures learners are able to understand, and where relevant, apply the following skills when helping an adult in the workplace.
+This 1-day course ensures learners are able to understand, and where relevant, apply the following skills when helping an adult in the workplace.
 Learners will develop the skills and confidence to help someone who is:

 - unresponsive and not breathing, including how to use of an automated external defibrillator (AED)